Docs

 Testing

-Learn how to test contracts against real blockchain state by forking testnet or mainnet
+Learn how to test contracts against blockchain state by forking testnet or mainnet

-Fork testing allows you to run tests against real blockchain state by loading accounts and libraries from TON's testnet or mainnet.
-This enables testing contract interactions with real deployed contracts without needing to set up a complex local environment.
+Fork testing runs tests against blockchain state by loading accounts and libraries from TON testnet or TON mainnet.
+Use it to test contract interactions with deployed contracts without complex local environment setup.

-Fork testing creates a local "fork" of the real blockchain state for your tests.
-When your test code accesses an account that exists on testnet or mainnet, the test runner automatically:
+Fork testing keeps a local view (fork) of remote chain state.
+When test code reads an account that exists on testnet or mainnet while fork mode is on, the runner:

 1. Fetches the account's state from the network